Info icon

 --cidr 10.0.0.5/32

-06 Run authorize-security-group-egress command (OSX/Linux/UNIX) using the ID of the newly created security group as the identifier parameter, to transfer the outbound information from the non-compliant security group to the new, custom security group.
-Run the authorize-security-group-egress command as many times as needed and change the --ip-permissions parameter values in order to create all the outbound/egress rules defined for the non-compliant security group (the command does not produce an output):
+06 Run authorize-security-group-egress command (OSX/Linux/UNIX) with the ID of the newly created security group as the identifier parameter, to transfer the outbound information from the non-compliant security group to the new, custom security group.
+Run the authorize-security-group-egress command as many times as needed and change the --ip-permissions parameter values in order to create all the outbound/egress rules defined for the non-compliant security group (the command output should return true if the command request succeeds):

 aws ec2 authorize-security-group-egress